paulipa/sico-wiki/community/coalition-corporations/yamug.md

 ♠ Cloning facility

 Coming soon:
-♠ Planetary Infrastructure for you PI enthusists
+♠ Planetary Infrastructure for you PI enthusiasts

 Serenity Consortium currently has 6 volunteer Mentors, all with various backgrounds of knowledge and all are members of our partner Null Sec corp.
 We do however mainly focus on PVP, but with elements of PVE to aid in funding your PVP.
 There is pretty much no question that one of the 6 mentors can't answer for you.